GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/cloud-kms/README.md

 - GCS
   - One bucket encrypted with a CMEK Cryptokey hosted in Cloud KMS

-## Accessing the bastion instance and GKE cluster

-The bastion VM has no public address so access is mediated via [IAP](https://cloud.google.com/iap/docs), which is supported transparently in the `gcloud compute ssh` command.
-Authentication is via OS Login set as a project default.

-Cluster access from the bastion can leverage the instance service account's `container.developer` role: the only configuration needed is to fetch cluster credentials via `gcloud container clusters get-credentials` passing the correct cluster name, location and project via command options.

-## Destroying

-There's a minor glitch that can surface running `terraform destroy`, where the service project attachments to the Shared VPC will not get destroyed even with the relevant API call succeeding.
-We are investigating the issue, in the meantime just manually remove the attachment in the Cloud console or via the `gcloud beta compute shared-vpc associated-projects remove` command when `terraform destroy` fails, and then relaunch the command.

 <!-- BEGIN TFDOC -->
 ## Variables